SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Api.md

 **Connection-hold consequence (fallback only).** Because there is no background greenlet in this path, the only way to keep the workflow running after the responder streams its answer is to keep driving the same WSGI generator.
-The client has already received the stream terminator and sees a complete response, but the underlying HTTP request — and the worker handling it (Waitress thread, Gunicorn sync worker, or the Flask dev server) — stays occupied until the post-returnToUser nodes finish and the generator exhausts.
+The client has already received the stream terminator and sees a complete response, but the underlying HTTP request, and the worker handling it (Waitress thread, Gunicorn sync worker, or the Flask dev server), stays occupied until the post-returnToUser nodes finish and the generator exhausts.
 Deployments with heavy post-return work (large memory generation, reflection sub-workflows) on a small worker pool should size the pool accordingly.
 The Eventlet path does **not** have this
 property: it returns at the terminator (closing the connection) and finishes post-return nodes in the background greenlet.

-**Post-terminator exception containment (fallback only).** If a post-returnToUser node raises *after* the terminator has been sent, the failure must not propagate out of the WSGI generator — the client already saw a visually-complete stream, and re-raising would corrupt connection teardown.
+**Post-terminator exception containment (fallback only).** If a post-returnToUser node raises *after* the terminator has been sent, the failure must not propagate out of the WSGI generator; the client already saw a visually-complete stream, and re-raising would corrupt connection teardown.
 The fallback generator therefore logs and swallows any exception that occurs once the done flag is set (mirroring the contained handling in the Eventlet reader), and only re-raises exceptions that occur *before* the terminator.